 Whitney Plantation Tour

-Get a personal in-depth look into the lives of slaves and slave owners that once inhabited the Whitney Plantation in Antebellum, Louisiana; this plantation museum is the only one of its kind throughout the Louisiana tours and focuses mostly on the lives of the slaves.
+Get a personal in-depth look into the lives of slaves and slave owners that once inhabited the Whitney Plantation in Antebellum, Louisiana with this plantation tour.
+The plantation museum is the only one of its kind throughout the Louisiana tours and focuses mostly on the lives of the slaves.
 Start your tour by meeting at the Steamboat Natchez boarding dock, where you will load up in a comfortable motor coach bus to be transported to Whitney Plantation.

 The drive to the plantation is narrated, as you pass by some notable places such as Oak Alley, St. Joseph, Laura, Evergreen, and Felicity Plantations, all of which are testaments to the past of the Mississippi River and its fertile grounds that once grew cotton, indigo, and sugar cane to ship to trading ports.